Sweetwater County School District #1 Literacy Program Description

 Early Literacy Plan

 School districts are required to implement a reading screening program that includes a reading assessment plan for kindergarten through third grade.
 WY-TOPP assessment data is used to determine if schools are meeting 85% proficiency.
 Schools not meeting proficiency are required to submit an Intervention Plan to be included in the School’s Improvement Plan.
 All students in grades K-3 who do not score proficient in reading in the fall are placed on either and Individualized Reading Plan (IRP) or a Group Reading Plan (GRP) and must receive supplemental/intervention reading instruction.
-Here is the Early Literacy Plan.
+A student's IRP will be submitted into the Student Information System (SIS) so all staff can see the plan and help with increasing reading achievement.

 SCSD#1 ELA Curriculum and Resources